Stupidly Obscure Programming in a Troubled Time

 Here's a full-blown extractor that looks for such patterns, which I'll annotate

 line by line.
-The unapply
+The unapply method

 matches application of vx.flatMap[T]